Same-sex marriage in Chiapas: Action of unconstitutionality and passage of legislation

 On 6 April 2016, the National Human Rights Commission filed an action of unconstitutionality (acción de inconstitucionalidad; docketed 32/2016) with the Supreme Court.
 The Congress of Chiapas had recently amended state family law, but left the same-sex marriage ban in place.
 The lawsuit sought to legalize same-sex marriage in Chiapas, similarly to what had happened in Jalisco, where the Supreme Court struck down that state's same-sex marriage ban in a unanimous ruling in early 2016.
 On 11 July 2017, the court ruled that the heterosexual definition of marriage in the Civil Code was unconstitutional, legalizing same-sex marriage in Chiapas and specifying that a judicial amparo was no longer required.
 Specifically, it held that the ban violated the equality and non-discrimination provisions of Articles 1 and 4 of the Constitution of Mexico.
 The ruling would come into effect upon publication in the Official Journal of the Federation (Diario Oficial de la Federación).
 On 30 October 2017, the ruling still not published, the civil registry began nonetheless accepting marriage applications from same-sex couples.
 The first couple to marry did so in San Cristóbal de las Casas that day.
 The ruling was officially published on 11 May 2018.
 State officials have also confirmed that the court ruling permits same-sex couples to adopt.

 On 26 December 2024, the Congress performed "housekeeping" on the Civil Code, to bring its wording into line with the court ruling.
 It passed legislation by 30 votes to 0 with 4 abstentions modifying the definition of marriage and incorporating gender-neutral language.
 Marcela Castillo Atristain, a sponsor of the bill, said the reform "was seek[ing] to correct a historical debt".
 "Today we are correcting a historical omission.
 We are granting social justice and recognizing the rights of the LGBT community, who have fought for years for access to basic rights, such as health care", she added.
-The was signed by Governor Eduardo Ramírez Aguilar, and was published in the official gazette on 31 December.
+The law was signed by Governor Eduardo Ramírez Aguilar, and was published in the official gazette on 31 December.
 It took effect on 1 January 2025.
 Article 144 of the Civil Code was amended to read: Marriage is the union of two people through a civil contract who, by their own free will, decide to share a joint life project with the intention of permanence, cooperation, and mutual support, without any legal impediment.
 (Note: El matrimonio es la unión de dos personas a través de un contrato civil que, en ejercicio de su voluntad, deciden compartir un proyecto de vida mutua con ánimo de permanencia, cooperación y apoyo sin impedimento legal alguno.)